Short-time existence of the Ricci flow on noncompact Riemannian manifolds: Existence time estimates (The first case: )

-For simplicity reason, we use notation $B_i$ to replace $\tilde{B}_{x_i}(r)$ in the rest of this section and section $4$.
-And we also use $\xi$ to replace $\xi_i$ in some proofs of this section, it will be clear from the context when we do such replacement.
+For simplicity reason, we use notation $B_i$ to replace $B_{x_i}(r_0)$ in the rest of this section.
+Note that $(x_i)$ are choosen as in Lemma \ref{lem 5.4} and are fixed in the rest of this section and section $6$.
+We also use $\xi$ to replace $\xi_i$ in some proofs of this section, it will be clear from the context when we do such replacement.
+We use the following notation in the rest of this section:

-We use the following notations which are a little different from the usual, note the denominator of the right sides of the following definitions are the same term.
-In fact, the right sides of the following are all the same: